 After the fire I set up my 150 gallon with dry sand.
 It wasn’t dusty dry but it was pretty close.
-I chose to use only one thin layer of dry ecoearth and instead added in some coarse chunks of coconut shell.
+I chose to use only one thin layer of dry eco earth and instead added in some coarse chunks of coconut shell.
 Eco earth was originally added to help the sand retain moisture, now it may be overkill.
-This decision was based on @Lisa Dawson ’s flood which was trigger by extreme Australian heat causing her tank to overheat and sweat, then the ecoearth got warm and she ended up with a nightmare in her beautiful crabitat.
+My decision for my set up was based on @Lisa Dawson ’s flood which was trigger by extreme Australian heat causing her tank to overheat and sweat, then the eco earth got warm and she ended up with a nightmare in her beautiful crabitat.
 My tank has two LARGE filtered, waterfall pools.

 In the photo below you can see how the moisture is creeping down through the layers of sand.
 I’m sure the sand around the pools is wetter from splashing and minor spills during cleaning.

 The tank has been set up about three months now and successful molts are occurring.
 My humidity is stable, not climbing over 80% unless we have an unusually warm winter day.
 I will try to take additional photos in the coming months.
 I don’t know how long it will take the sand to get saturated at the current rate, hopefully never if my humidity stays controlled.
 After bringing the lights inside the tank my humidity has dropped to the lower end of the safe range at times.
 I am thinking of bringing the pools up higher when everyone is above ground so that I can add more sand (miscalculation at set up).
 I will use dry sand again and that should give me some additional information to work with.